Giuseppe Anatrelli

 Giuseppe Anatrelli (3 January 1925 – 29 November 1981), also known as Geppino Anatrelli, was an Italian film, stage and television actor.

 Born in Naples, he was part of the Eduardo De Filippo theatrical company between 1953 and 1959.
 Later he starred again with De Filippo in the 1963 television series Peppino Girella, and rejoined his company in the early 1970s.

-His film works span different genres, but he's probably best known for his portrait of "Geometra Luciano Calboni" in the first three chapters of the Fantozzi film series.
+His film works span different genres, but he is probably best known for his portrayal of "Geometra Luciano Calboni" in the first three chapters of the Fantozzi film series.